westerndevs/western-devs-website/source/bios/dylan_smith.md

 comments: false
 ---

-Dylan Smith is a Microsoft MVP (ALM), and an ALM (Application Lifecycle Management) consultant for Imaginet where he spends his time helping teams become more successful at delivering software.

-In addition to over 15 years’ experience designing and architecting mission critical applications, Dylan helps run the .Net User Group in his hometown of Winnipeg.

-In the past 7 years Dylan has focused on agile development techniques and practices.
-He has led the shift to agile and lean development practices across multiple teams, projects and companies.
+Dylan Smith was a Microsoft MVP (ALM) and DevOps consultant for many years before joining Microsoft to build the DevOps Customer Advisory Team.
+Now he works with Microsoft’s largest customers to help them accelerate their DevOps journey.